fangyq09/YangqinFang/_pages/about.md

   - /about.html
 ---

 I was born in a picturesque small village nestled in the Qinling-Daba Mountains of China, and I grew up there.
-I spent wonderful undergraduate years at Tsinghua University, completed my doctoral studies in the romantic city, Paris, stayed in Potsdam as a postdoc for nearly two years, and then worked as an associate professor at Huazhong University of Science and Technology for four years.
+I spent wonderful undergraduate years at Tsinghua University, then completed my doctoral studies in the romantic city, Paris, subsequently stayed in Potsdam as a postdoc for nearly two years, and then worked as an associate professor at Huazhong University of Science and Technology for four years.
 After various journeys, I currently reside in Madrid.

 Education
 ======